 When you think about grilling – most people think chops, steaks, chicken — meat, right?
 But just about anything can be enhanced by grilling.
 Especially vegetables because you just can’t coax the same smoky-char flavor from an oven — unless something goes horribly wrong.

 Besides, you need something to go with all those tasty brontosaurus ribs the guys will be chest-pounding about this summer.
 So here it is.
 A grilled Greek orzo salad.
 It marries tender but crunchy grilled veg with orzo pasta, chunks of feta and a light citrusy vinaigrette.

-Cut the zucchini into 1/2″ thick rounds and skewer them crosswise to increase the surface to grill ratio.
+I like to cut the zucchini into 1/2″ thick rounds and skewer them crosswise to increase the surface to grill ratio.
 Thread red onions loosely onto skewers – so that they’re kissed by the heat of the grill.
 Brush them with olive oil and sprinkle with salt and pepper.
 Then grill to crisp-tender doneness.
 FYI: I did this one on my own as Scott wasn’t home yet.
 Yep, I lit the grill, scrubbed the grates and supervised the fire!
 I was only missing my man-beverage – or she-man beverage (aka – a glass of wine).

 Cook the orzo until just al dente (check your package directions) and then rinse and drain with lots of cold water to stop the cooking.
 Set aside the pasta while you prep the tomatoes, olives and feta.